LaurenceHo/quasar-photo-albums/lambda/README.md

 ### Enabling binary support using the API Gateway console

-Make sure you enable binary support for your API Gateway.
+Next, you need to enable binary support using the API gateway console.
 Otherwise, the uploaded photos will be corrupted.
+I dug around in Serverless Framework doc, and I couldn't find a way to configure serverless.yml to enable binary support.
+It means we have to enable it using AWS admin console.

 1. Go to API Gateway console -> Select your API -> API Settings -> Binary Media Types -> Click "Manage media types"
 2. Add `image/*` and `multipart/form-data` to the list of binary media types